-1. As a result of quarterly meetings, annual reviews, or at any time during the term of the Agreement, progress or results may indicate that a change in the Program Statement and/or the Payable Milestones would be beneficial to program objectives.
+- 1. As a result of quarterly meetings, annual reviews, or at any time during the term of the Agreement, progress or results may indicate that a change in the Program Statement and/or the Payable Milestones would be beneficial to program objectives.
 Recommendations for modifications, including justifications to support any changes to the Statement of Work and/or the Payable Milestones, will be documented in a letter and submitted by the AMC to the USAID CTO with a copy to the USAID Agreement Officer.
-This documentation letter will detail the technical, chronological, and financial impact of the proposed modification.
-The Government is not obligated to pay for additional or revised Payable Milestones until the Payable Milestones Schedule (Attachment 3) is formally revised by the USAID Agreement Officer and made part of this Agreement.

-2. The USAID's CTO will be responsible for the review and verification of any recommendations to revise or otherwise modify the Agreement Statement of Work, Schedule of Payments or Payable Milestones, or other proposed changes to the terms and conditions of this Agreement.

-3. For minor or administrative Agreement modifications (e.g. changes in the paying office or appropriation data, changes to USAID or Alliance personnel identified in the Agreement, etc.), no signature is required by the Alliance.
+This documentation letter will detail the technical, chronological, and financial impact of the proposed modification to the existing assistance program.
+The AMC may approve any Agreement modification.
+The Government is not obligated to pay for additional or revised Payable Milestones until the Payable Milestones Schedule (Attachment 3) is formally revised by the USAID Agreement Officer and made part of this Agreement. - 2.
+The USAID's CTO will be responsible for the review and verification of any recommendations to revise or otherwise modify the Agreement Statement of Work, Schedule of Payments or Payable Milestones, or other proposed changes to the terms and conditions of this Agreement. - 3.
+For minor or administrative Agreement modifications (e.g. changes in the paying office or appropriation data, changes to USAID or Alliance personnel identified in the Agreement, etc.), no signature is required by the Alliance.